sirirako/dotnetlambdaCICD/Lab-2-VSTS/Lab-2-detail-steps.md

 Select Add ReadMe file and add gitignore for VisualStudio.
 Click Initialize.

-3. Go to the directory at you just clone.
+3. Go to the directory that you just clone.

 ```
 cd .\ReinventLambda\
 ```
+## Create a simple Lambda project
 4. Install AWS Lambda template

 ```